Sustainability

 - Communicate together the values and services of the site

 It is important to measure and monitor how sustainable tourism is realised.
 For each principle of sustainable tourism, the Governing Body of Suomenlinna has created indicators that are used in monitoring sustainable tourism.
 The monitoring method used is the LAC method that is based on the limits of acceptable change.
-The monitoring indicators described the realisation of Suomenlinna’s principles of sustainable tourism in the area.
+The monitoring indicators describe the realisation of Suomenlinna’s principles of sustainable tourism in the area.

 The monitoring takes into account ecological, socio-cultural and economic impacts.
 The LAC method is based on deciding the allowable extent of environmental impacts.
 Each monitoring indicator is assigned not only a targeted value but also a limit that is the lowest or highest acceptable value.
 When the limit is reached, pre-determined measures to remedy the situation are applied.

 In 2020, the Governing Body of Suomenlinna was awarded the Sustainable Travel Finland label as a recognition of valuable and long-term work towards sustainable tourism.
-In the autumn of 2022, the Governing Body of Suomenlinna renewed the STF label until September 2024.
+In 2022, the Governing Body of Suomenlinna renewed the STF label until September 2024.
 During 2024-25, the Governing Body of Suomenlinna will be audited for the Finnish Ekokompassi certificate, and will renew the STF label with the new certificate.

 Suomenlinna’s long-term work as a sustainable tourism destination has received updated guidelines with the publication of the Suomenlinna Sustainable Tourism Strategy until 2030.

-The sustainable tourism strategy is part of the management and use plan for the UNESCO World Heritage Site, which guides the conservation work of Suomenlinna.
+The sustainable tourism strategy is part of the management plan for the UNESCO World Heritage Site, which guides the conservation work of Suomenlinna.
 Our goal is to act as a pioneer in sustainable tourism.
 The strategy provides a tool and common guidelines for the entire network of actors at the World Heritage Site.
 The Governing Body of Suomenlinna has developed the strategy together with its stakeholders.

 The first sustainable tourism strategy for Suomenlinna was prepared for the years 2015–2020.